 ISC regional or headquarters staff will review and approve proposals.
 A written response will be sent to applicants to confirm whether, or not, their proposal has been approved for funding.

 Details on the 2019-2020 call for proposals and the application process can be found in the Call for proposals page.

 The maximum amount of funding to be provided to a funding recipient in a fiscal year is set out in the funding agreement signed by the funding recipient.

 The initiative is nationally and regionally based and proposal-driven.

-The non-profit sector is eligible to receive a contribution of up to 100% of the applicable wage, plus mandatory employment-related costs (MERC), while the private sector is eligible to receive up to 50% of the applicable wage only.
+The non-profit sector is eligible to receive a contribution of up to 100% of the applicable wage, plus mandatory employment-related costs, while the private sector is eligible to receive up to 50% of the applicable wage only.

 10.2 Funding approaches

-Transfer payments to funding recipients can be made using contribution funding of different types or using grant funding, depending on the eligibility of the recipient and depending on the program, service or activity to be delivered.
-Your ISC regional officer can inform you about eligibility for these different funding approaches as well as of the delivery requirements related to each of them.
-The funding approach used to transfer the funds will be identified in the recipient's signed funding agreement.
+Transfer payments to funding recipients of the FNIYES – SWEP may be made using fixed contribution.
+Set funding may also be used if the recipient so wishes.
+ISC officers can advise on the eligibility of these funding approaches as well as on the requirements related to the management of the funds.
+The funding approach used to transfer funds to a recipient is identified in the recipient’s signed funding agreement.